 information about crime on and around their campuses.
 This includes recent

 amendments to the Clery Act under the Campus SaVE Act and Violence Against

 Women Act, which deals with incidents of sexual assault, domestic and dating

 If the incident(s) involve sexual assault or rape on or off campus, please immediately contact the HSU Police Department (325) 670-1461.
 You are also strongly encouraged to contact the campus Title IX Coordinator, Megan Baldree (325) 670-1831.

 If you experience, observe, or hear of an incident involving sexual harassment or violence in any way, you should report the facts to the Title IX Coordinator, Megan Baldree.

 Hardin-Simmons encourages the reporting of sexual misconduct.
-Sometimes, victims are hesitant to report to college officials because they fear that they themselves may be charged with policy violations (such as visitation, underage drinking, or sexual activity) at the time of the incident.
-To encourage reporting, HSU offers victims immunity from policy violations related to sexual misconduct.
+Sometimes, complainants are hesitant to report to college officials because they fear being charged with policy violations themselves (such as a campus housing visitation rule infraction, underage drinking, or sexual activity which violates the Student Code of Conduct) at the time of the incident.
+To encourage reporting, HSU offers complainants amnesty for Student Code of Conduct violations related to reporting sexual misconduct.

 Students, faculty or staff are encouraged to report any sexual misconduct directly to the Title IX Coordinator, Megan Baldree.
 Moody 219, (325) 670-1831.

 The Office of Counseling Services offers free, confidential counseling to students.
 While faculty and staff are mandatory reporters to the Title IX office, the Office of Counseling Services does not have to disclose reports unless the client gives permission.
 To make an appointment, visit Moody 2nd floor, call 325-671-2272, or email firstname.lastname@example.org.